You Did Everything Right. So Why Does Success Feel Empty?

 These questions are not signs that you chose the wrong career.
 They are signs that your identity has been narrowed for too long.

+High-achieving lawyers are especially vulnerable to this because so much of their sense of self is tied to competence, responsibility, and performance.
 You have likely been praised for being dependable, driven, and capable since early adulthood.
 Those traits became part of who you are, not just what you do.

 When your internal world starts to feel empty, it can be terrifying to slow down and look at it.
 Many lawyers worry that questioning meaning will unravel motivation or threaten stability.
 So they keep going, hoping the feeling will pass.